Space Race: Soyuz 1

 On April 24, 1967, the single pilot of Soyuz 1, Vladimir Komarov, became the first in-flight spaceflight fatality.
 The mission was planned to be a three-day test, to include the first Soviet docking with an unpiloted Soyuz 2, but the mission was plagued with problems.
-Early on, Komarov's craft lacked sufficient electrical power because only one of two solar panels had deployed.
-Then the automatic attitude control system began malfunctioning and eventually failed completely, resulting in the craft spinning wildly.
-Komarov was able to stop the spin with the manual system, which was only partially effective.
-The flight controllers aborted his mission after only one day.
+Problems began shortly after launch when one solar panel failed to unfold, leading to a shortage of power for the spacecraft's systems.
+Further problems with the orientation detectors complicated maneuvering the craft.
+By orbit 13, the automatic stabilisation system was completely dead, and the manual system was only partially effective.
+The mission was aborted, Soyuz 1 fired its retrorockets and reentered the Earth's atmosphere.
 During the emergency re-entry, a fault in the landing parachute system caused the primary chute to fail, and the reserve chute became tangled with the drogue chute, causing descent speed to reach as high as 40 m/s (140 km/h; 89 mph).
-Shortly thereafter, Soyuz 1 impacted the ground 3 km (1.9 mi) west of Karabutak, exploding into a ball of flames.
-The official autopsy states Komarov died of blunt force trauma on impact, and that the subsequent heat mutilation of his corpse was a result of the explosive impact.
-Fixing the spacecraft's faults caused an eighteen-month delay before piloted Soyuz flights could resume.
+Shortly thereafter, Soyuz 1 impacted the ground 3 km (1.9 mi) west of Karabutak, and was found on fire.
+The official autopsy states Komarov died of blunt force trauma on impact.
+In the US during subsequent years, stories began circulating that in his last transmissions Komarov cursed the engineers and flight staff as he descended, or even that he cursed the Soviet leadership, and that these transmissions were received by an NSA listening station near Istanbul.
+This would contradict Soviet records of the radio transcripts, and historians such as Asif Azam Siddiqi and Robert Pearlman regard these claims to be fabrications.